Ophea’s Concussion Training Webinar

 The Ontario Physical Education Safety Guidelines Workshop

 This workshop provides participants with a solid overview of the Safety Guidelines for curricular programs, intramural activities, and interschool athletics.
 Focus topics can be customized to include a focus on participants’ specific needs (e.g. concussions and concussion protocols; practical strategies to minimize risks associated with physical activity in the school; effective use of the Safety Guidelines; legal responsibility of the school administrator/teacher; etc.)

-The Safety Guidelines: Concussion Prevention and Management Workshop
+The Ontario Physical Education Safety Guidelines: Concussion Protocols

 The Ontario Physical Education Safety Guidelines contain a number of critical resources related to concussion prevention, identification and management (including the return to learn and return to physical activity protocol).
 This workshop will provide participants with an overview of these new and updated tools and processes and knowledge of how to use them.

 Ophea offers fee-for-service workshops year round.
 Workshops are $815 + incidentals per workshop or a discounted price of $1120 + incidentals for two of the same workshop (must be at the same location on the same day by the same trainer).
 Ophea’s workshops are developed by educators and subject matter experts and delivered in-person by qualified Ophea Trainers.
 These interactive professional learning workshops are 2.5 hours in length and feature a variety of facilitated instructional methods to meet the needs of diverse learners.
 At the conclusion of each workshop learners are equipped with the knowledge and skills that will support them in their work.
 Choose from a variety of high-quality professional learning workshops and register with ease by completing the Professional Learning Online Workshop Request form found on the Workshops page.